marigold-dev/deku/deku-p/src/benchmarking/ADR.md

 Which leads to an average `time per run` lower by around 25% in favor of `Data_encoding`: 60.72ns for Yojson VS 44.62ns for Data_encoding.

-`mWd/Run` is the amount of words allocated on the minor heap, while `mGC/Run` is the number of `minor collections`.
+`mWd/Run` is the amount of words allocated on the minor heap, while `mGC/Run` is the number of minor collections.

 On our example, we see that `Data_encoding` is 25% faster than `Yojson`, but in the mean, time, it is using 3.5 times more words in the minor heap, and so, needing 3.8 times more minor collections.